OPM/ResInsight-UserDocumentation/content/3d-main-window/Intersections.md

 ### Azimuth and Dip

-A new **Azimuth and Dip** intersection can be created from the context menu in the 3D view.
+A new **Azimuth and Dip** intersection can be created from the right-click menu in the 3D view.
 Then, by left-clicking two points on reservoir geometry, a single line is created between the first point, and the second point projected down to the plane with same z-value as the first point.
 The two points are added to the point list in the **Property Editor**.

 ![]({{< relref "" >}}images/3d-main-window/IntersectionAzimuthDip.png)